+3.1c Purpose, Authority and Responsibility Does the chief executive or equivalent undertake, countersign, contribute feedback to or review the performance appraisal of the CAE?
+The performance appraisal is carried out by the Director of Resources (HCC).
 No further action proposed.
-The appraisal process was carried out by the HCC Deputy Chief Executive with input from all partner chief finance officers.
+The appraisal process was carried out by the Director of Resources (HCC) with input from all partner chief finance officers.
 The current arrangements are considered effective given the shared nature of SIAS.

-Section C: Part Conformance
+Section C: Previous Part Conformance - now Conformance

-Ref Area of Non-Conformance with the Standard Position as at May 2015 3.3 Proficiency and Due Professional Care Do internal auditors have sufficient knowledge of the appropriate computer- assisted audit techniques that are available to them to perform their work, including data analysis techniques?
-Part conformance Team members have appropriate knowledge but strategy for computer assisted audit techniques to be developed.
-December 2015 4.5 Communicating results Does the Annual Report incorporate the results of the QAIP and any associated improvement actions Part Conformance QAIP in place and results reported annually.
-Process improvements planned in 2015/16 year.
-September 2015
+Ref Area of Non-Conformance with the Standard Position as at May 2015 3.3 Proficiency and Due Professional Care Do internal auditors have sufficient knowledge of the appropriate computer-assisted audit techniques that are available to them to perform their work, including data analysis techniques?
+Conformance Team members have appropriate knowledge and a strategy for computer assisted audit techniques now in place.

+4.5 Communicating results Does the Annual Report incorporate the results of the QAIP and any associated improvement actions Conformance QAIP in place and results reported annually.
+Process improvements implemented in 2015/16.
+These include Head of Assurance review of a sample of completed files (to cover quality of work, compliance with standards, challenge to assurance opinions) and regular QAIP meetings (involving The Management Team and Principal Auditors) to consider review and monitoring activities within SIAS.